-Let´s begin by refuting a common stereotype about life in the UK: The weather isn´t all that bad.
-Depending on the area you’ve chosen for life in the UK, you might suffer from more than average rainfall.
+Let’s begin by refuting a common stereotype: the weather isn’t all that bad.
+Depending on the area you’ve chosen, you might have to suffer through above average rainfall.
 In general, though, the climate is moderate.
-England’s south gets a lot of sunshine in summer, and temperatures can easily reach 27°C. When living in the UK’s northern parts, however, you’ll have to put up with more rain and much lower temperatures.
+The south of England gets a lot of sunshine in the summer, and temperatures can easily reach 27°C. In northern parts of the UK, however, you’ll have to put up with more rain and much lower temperatures.

-If you consider life in the UK for an expat assignment, you will probably be looking to rent a studio apartment, a flat or a small house.
-You might get help from your employer while living in the UK.
-However, if you´re sorting out your own accommodation, here are a few house hunting tips to get you started for life in the UK:
+If you are planning on living in the UK due to an expat assignment, you will probably be looking to rent a studio apartment, a flat, or a small house.
+You might even get help from your employer.
+However, if you’re sorting out your own accommodation, here are a few house-hunting tips to get you started.

-Every aspect of life in the UK contains at least one element of surprise, something that´s a little different from what you are used to.
-Driving a car is one of these things.
-While in most other countries, people drive on the right-hand side of the road, people living in the UK do it differently.
+Every aspect of life in the UK contains at least one element of surprise, but for many driving takes the cake.
+While in most countries, people drive on the right-hand side of the road, residents of the UK do things differently.
 You drive on the left side, and the steering wheel of British cars is on the right.
-You might want to take this into account if you consider bringing along your own car for your life in the UK.
+You might want to take this into account if you consider bringing along your own car to accommodate your life in the UK.

-Other than that, there are no obstacles to driving in the UK as long as you are over 17 years of age and have a valid driving licence.
-While living in the UK, a driving licence issued in your former country of residence only remains valid for up to three years (EU/EEA countries) or 12 months (other countries).
-At the end of this period, you´ll need to exchange it for a British licence (EU/EEA countries) or get a provisional licence and pass a driving test (other countries).
-While driving on a foreign licence, you must be registered with the Driver and Vehicle Licensing Agency for your time living in the UK.
-If you are unsure about using your driving licence while living in the UK, use the driving in GB interactive tool.
+While driving on a foreign license, you must be registered with the Driver and Vehicle Licensing Agency.
+If you are unsure about using your driver’s license while living in the UK, use the driving in Great Britain interactive tool.
+A similar tool exists for checking to see if and when you need to exchange your foreign license.
+Exchanging your license is a matter of filling out the D1 form and sending it, along with any additional documentation and 43 GBP, to the address on the form.
+Other than that, there are no obstacles to driving in the UK as long as you are over 17 years of age and have a valid (provisional) driver’s license.
+While living in the UK, a driver’s license issued in your former country of residence only remains valid for up to three years (EU/EEA countries) or twelve months (other countries).
+At the end of this period, you’ll need to exchange it for a British license (EU/EEA countries) or get a provisional license and pass a driving test (other countries).